weizhangstats/ppSCR/README.md

 # ppSCR
-Point process functions for analysis of spatial capture-recapture data using the R package NIMBLE.
+Wolverine data analysis example shown in "A flexible and efficient Bayesian implementation of point process models for spatial capture-recapture data" Ecology 2022.